-${\hbox{\sf D.2.14}} \quad \hbox{\sf Movement in Solvency II Technical Provisions since the Previous Valuation}$
+D.2.14 Movement in Solvency II Technical Provisions since the Previous Valuation

-The TPs have decreased by £34.7m since the last valuation date.
-The waterfall chart below shows the movement in provisions from the 2019 year end valuation to the current TPs.
+The TPs have decreased by £6.4m since the last valuation date.
+The waterfall chart below shows the movement in provisions from the 2020 year end valuation to the current TPs.

-The largest movements are due to the quota share reinsurance which was entered into from 1 July 2019.
-This has led to a significant reduction in the unearned Claims Provisions and a smaller reduction in the earned Claims Provision.
-The reduction in the Claims Provisions has been largely offset by an increase in the time taken to settle claims, which has been impacted by the COVID-19 pandemic.
+All of the movements in the Solvency II TPs over the prior 12 months have been relatively small.
+MICL entered into a quota share reinsurance agreement in July 2019, which caused a significant reduction in the claims provisions between 2019 and 2020.
+The quota share agreement now covers the majority of MICL's unearned premium and whilst the net claims provisions continue to fall the change is much less significant.
 Expenses have also reduced which has resulted from a reduction in the expected future overhead expenses.
 Profit Share provisions have increased over the period as a result of provisions being accrued faster than payments have been made to clients.

-The reductions in ENID and the Risk Margin are very small between the valuation dates, and the amount of discounting has reduced because of movements in the risk free rates.
+The increase in ENID and reduction in the Risk Margin are very small between the valuation dates, and the amount of discounting has increased because of movements in the risk free rates.